 Better yet, we have a Newton’s threshold build into our system.
-This means that if an athlete uses a countermovement than is 5% below system weight of the quiet phase then our system will automatically detect this, and not save the SJ attempt.
+This means that if an athlete uses a countermovement that is 5% below system weight (see Figure 5) of the quiet phase (i.e. weighing) then our system will automatically detect this, and not allow the SJ attempt to pass.

 This ensures that a true SJ is being completed by the athlete to help give the coach or practitioner a more valid assessment.